Can you homestead in the city? Is urban homesteading possible?

 - Repair and repurpose items before buying new ones.

 - When possible and appropriate, buy or acquire used or vintage items.

-- Avoid single use items or items with excessive packaging when possible.
+- Avoid single use items or items with excessive packaging.

 - Meal plan for the week to limit trips to the store or restaurant (or trips from food delivery).
 This will also help you waste less food.

 - Actively try to reduce waste in your home, work and garden.
 Check out this post for some ideas.